HanssonMagnus/HanssonMagnus.github.io/_posts/2020-11-28-Lets-Split.md

 ## Additional information
 After I assembled the keyboard I recognized that I if I wanted to have the TRRS jacks next to each other and not on the outside of the boards, I had to use the Pro Micro as my master.
-Since, I in any case wanted to change a detail in my keymap I decided to change so that the Elite-C worked as the master.
+Since I in any case wanted to change a detail in my keymap I decided to change so that the Elite-C worked as the master.
 This was done by changing "#define MASTER_LEFT" to "#define MASTER_RIGHT" in the config.h file, in the same directory as my keymap.c file.